TonyPhipps/SIEM/Incident-Response-Plan.md

 ### Malware Analysis

-Malware analysis, when necessary, will be conducted on system isolated from all business systems and networks.
+Malware analysis, when necessary, shall be conducted on system isolated from all business systems and networks.

 Incident Responders may study the behavior of malware by analyzing it actively by means of executing the malware and monitoring it during execution.
 Such active approaches are best performed on malware test systems instead of production hosts to minimize possible damage caused by allowing the malware to execute.
-Ideal active approaches involve an incident Responder acquiring a malware sample from an infected host and placing the malware on an isolated test system.
+Ideal active approaches involve an Incident Responder acquiring a malware sample from an infected host and placing the malware on an isolated test system.
 Test systems are to be maintained virtually to allow instantaneous restoral to a known-good state through snapshots or similar features.

 The test system should:
 - include up-to-date tools for identifying and monitoring software